 Some studies have shown that eccentric exercise is especially helpful.
 [50, 51, 52, 53, 54] Eccentric exercise is when a muscle is forced to lengthen while it contracts because it is being used as a brake or to absorb energy while doing "negative work."
 On the other hand, concentric exercise is when a muscle shortens as it contracts because it is acting as an engine doing "positive work."
 Your quadriceps muscles perform eccentric exercise when you walk down a hill, ski, or decelerate when landing from a jump.
 Your quadriceps muscles perform concentric exercise when you ride a bike or swim.
 Given the same load, eccentric exercise places more stress on the muscles and tendons than concentric exercise.
 You might ask your physical therapist about trying eccentric exercises as part of your strengthening program.
 You'll want to work with a physical therapist for at least a few weeks; later, you can develop a program to do on your own at home.

 Using ice packs, or cryotherapy, is one of the most common modalities for tendinopathy.
-Many physical therapists suggest that you use ice following your exercises or whenever you need some pain reduction during the day.
+Many physical therapists suggest that you use ice when you need some pain reduction.
 Don't use ice just prior to your exercises.
-Ice might not have any long-term beneficial effect on tendinopathy, but it can be an excellent form of pain control (as long as you take care not to leave the ice on for too long at one time).
+Ice might not have any long-term beneficial effect on tendinopathy, but it can be an excellent form of pain control as long as you take care not to leave the ice on for too long at one time.
 Ice is also anti-inflammatory.
+Ice might inhibit healing if over-used, so therapists tend to suggest it mostly as a pain control agent.

 Non-steroidal anti-inflammatories (NSAIDS) are commonly used to help reduce the pain of tendinopathy, but concerns have been building over the years that NSAIDs may actually impede the healing process in bone and tendon.
 Early studies in vitro found that some NSAIDS impede the proliferation of tendon cells and the production of glycosaminoglycans.
 Later, a 2013 study in Journal of Applied Physiology postulated that NSAIDS may impede healing at the tendon to bone junction (enthesis), which is where tendinopathy often occurs.
 Another 2013 study, this one in Journal of Orthopedic Surgery and Research, into the effects of NSAIDS on tenocytes found that “pharmaceuticals such as DF (Diclofenac) and TA (triamcinolone acetonide) which are commonly used in the symptomatic treatment of musculoskeletal disorders may have profound negative effects on tendon regeneration on a progenitor cell level and therefore should be used with caution.”